– Updated & Refreshed January 2022 –

 Reference Our Raised Garden Plant Spacing Guide to Help

 We actually have a plant spacing guide on our blog.
-So if you need to reference any other raised garden bed plant spacing, we have roughly 50 plants in there to look through and decide on… and that’s it!
+So if you need to reference any other raised garden bed plant spacing, we have over 60 plants in there to look through and decide on… and that’s it!

 Alright and that’s it for Easy Growing Episode #11.
 Thank you all so much for watching.
 Please leave your comments, your questions.
 I’ve left the link to our plant spacing guide just below this video.
 Other than that, I hope you all have a wonderful day.
 See you next time!